Richardsonichthys: Description

 Richardsonichthys leucogaster has an oblong body, which does not show strong lateral compression, with a rounded dorsal profile of the head.
-The body has almost no scales except for thos making up the lateral line.
+The body has almost no scales except for those making up the lateral line.
 The lachrymal bone has 2 spines and the uppermost spine obn the preoperculum is highly developed.
 The dorsal fin has its origin in front of the rear of the orbit.
 The dorsal fin contains 13 spines, separated by deeply incised membranes, and 8 soft rays.
 The first dorsal fin spine is over half the length of second spine.
 The anal fin has 3 spines and 6 soft rays.
 The caudal fin is rounded, lacking elongated outer rays.
 The colour is very variable but lower body, the pectoral, pelvic, anal and caudal fins are typically reddish.
 This species reaches a maximum total length of 10 cm.

 Distribution and habitat

 Richardsonichthys leucogaster has an Indo-Pacific distribution.
 It is found off Tanzania and Mozambique in eastern Africa and Madagascar, the Seychelles, the east coast of India and from the eastern Andaman Sea east into the Western Pacific to New Caledonia, south to Australia and north to southern China.
-It occurs at depths between 8 and 90 m on sandy substrates or assocaited with corals.
+It occurs at depths between 8 and 90 m on sandy substrates or associated with corals.
 It may be associated with seagrass beds in some areas.

 Biology

-Richardsonichthys leucogaster is nocturnal, burying itself into the and in the daytime and emerging at night to hunt.
+Richardsonichthys leucogaster is nocturnal, burying itself into the sand in the daytime and emerging at night to hunt.